sejnub/ha-prometheus-stack/README.md

 # Prometheus Stack Add-on for Home Assistant

-A comprehensive monitoring stack for Home Assistant that includes Prometheus, Alertmanager, and Karma in a single add-on.
+A comprehensive monitoring stack for Home Assistant that includes Prometheus, Alertmanager, Karma, and Blackbox Exporter in a single add-on.

 ## 📊 What is this?